SSO Configuration

 ...
 68 more

 Probably your web.keytab is wrong.
-Ensure you have executed "ktpass" command before executing the "setspn" ones.
+Ensure you have executed the "ktpass" command before executing the "setspn" commands.